Arthritis and Osteoarthritis Physiotherapy

-A physiotherapist has the training needed to assess your current condition, work with you to set treatment goals, and build a custom treatment plan tailored to your needs that can slow or stop progression to later stages.
+A physiotherapist has the training needed to assess your current condition, work with you to set treatment goals and build a custom treatment plan tailored to your needs in order to help slow the progression of osteoarthritis.

-Yes, there are many known risk factors of osteoarthritis that can be reduced or eliminated with physiotherapy including:
+There are many known risk factors of osteoarthritis including:

 What This Means for You and Your Family

-Our partnership with the Arthritis Society allows all pt Health clinicians to gain even more valuable insight into both osteoarthritis and rheumatoid arthritis with additional training under the Getting a Grip on Osteoarthritis© and Getting a Grip on Rheumatoid Arthritis© programs.
+Our partnership with the Arthritis Society allows all pt Health clinicians to gain even more valuable insight into both osteoarthritis and rheumatoid arthritis with additional learning from the Getting a Grip on Osteoarthritis and Getting a Grip on Rheumatoid Arthritis programs.

-While all pt Health physiotherapists are skilled in the treatment of your arthritis symptoms, a Grip Certified physiotherapist has gained extra skills including the ability to:
+While all pt Health physiotherapists are skilled in the treatment of your arthritis symptoms, the new learning provided by the Arthritis Society will help to advance their knowledge of how to best manage your arthritis, including the ability to: